View project

 Smart recommendations

-Once the list grows, the assistant can help me decide where to eat by recommending places through different filters.
-It can sort by the nearest spots, the quickest to reach, a random pick when I can’t decide, or by a specific city.
-For discovering new restaurants that aren’t in my tracker yet, it searches Google Maps directly and returns the top results with names, cities, and links.
+Once the list grows, the assistant can help me decide where to eat.
+It can sort by the nearest spots, the quickest to reach, a specific city, or a fuzzy search by name.
+When I genuinely can’t decide, there’s a random pick option too.
+For discovering new restaurants outside my tracker, it searches Google Maps directly and returns the top three results with names, cities, and links.

 After I visit a place, I can tell the assistant to mark it as visited with the date.
-If I mark the wrong one by mistake, I can undo it.
-The assistant uses fuzzy matching to find the right place, so I don’t have to type the exact name from the spreadsheet.
+If I mark the wrong one by mistake, I can unmark it.
+I can also delete places permanently when they close or I’m no longer interested, and the assistant handles shifting the remaining rows in the sheet so nothing gets out of order.
+I don’t need to type the exact name for any of this either.

 Live GPS location